All right, news roundup and information overload hour 800-941.

 They're worried about Donald Trump.

-They've always been worried about Donald Trump because he brought an entire new voter into the Republican Party that used to vote Democrat, and they know that that hovers over the 2022 and 2024 elections.
+They've always been worried about Donald Trump because he brought an entire new voter into the Republican Party that used to vote Democrat.

 I think Greg's analysis of the law is so important.

-Even if they try to do an indictment, there are multiple legal hurdles now that the this Justice Department's gonna face.
+Even if they try to do an indictment, there are multiple legal hurdles now that this Justice Department is going to face, starting off with the breadth of a search warrant.

-Uh Kevin Brock said that the other day, the former intelligence chief of the FBI doesn't meet the standard.
+Kevin Brock said that the other day, the former intelligence chief of the FBI doesn't meet the standard.

-The question of whether the president declassified these documents and that's why they were there, which the president has now put on the record saying he did.
+The question of whether the president declassified these documents, and that's why they were there, which the president has now put on the record saying he did.

 There are about seven major legal issues that have to be resolved before an indictment could ever proceed.

-I think this probably gets dragged out in the courts uh, and I think uh Greg's analysis over the last week he's had all of these things ahead of everyone else.
+And I think Greg's analysis over the last week, he's had all of these things ahead of everyone else.

-It it's clear that there are a lot of legal missteps that this Justice Department has already committed early in this case.
+It's clear that there are a lot of legal missteps that this Justice Department has already committed early in this case.

-But there's also the declassification issue, Greg.
+But there's also the declassification issue, Correct.

-Look, uh, unlike Hillary Clinton who had no declassification authority and acted in violation of the law intentionally and willfully, this president has declassification authority, and uh the documents now show that he didn't pack up his papers.
+Look, unlike Hillary Clinton, who had no declassification authority and acted in violation of the law intentionally and willfully, this president has declassification authority.

 They're required to do that.